asenetcky/asenetcky/README.md

 ## Hi there 👋

+## About Me:

+I am a Data Scientist and an Epidemiologist working in Hartford, CT.

+  - 🔭 I’m currently working on the `distiller` and `strata` R packages
+  - 🌱 I’m currently learning learning Rust

 <!--
 **asenetcky/asenetcky** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.